ntua-el20883/task-mng-system/README.md

 - **Status**: `["Open", "In Progress", "Postponed", "Completed", "Delayed"]`

 #### **Points to Consider**
-- A new task defaults to status `"Open"`.
+- A new task has default status `"Open"`.
-- Tasks with deadlines in the past automatically update to `"Delayed"`.
+- If the current date is past the deadline, the status should automatically be updated to `"Delayed"`.
-- Users can:
-- Create a new Task.
-- Modify existing tasks (excluding Status).
-- Delete tasks (also removes associated Reminders, if any).
+- The user can create a new Task, modify an existing one (all attributes except Status) and delete one (in which case its corresponding Reminders (if they exist) should also be deleted).

 ---

 ### **Category**
-- **Attributes**:
 - **Name**

 #### **Points to Consider**
-- Tasks belong to exactly one Category.
+- A Task belongs to exactly one Category.
-- Unspecified Categories default to `"Default"`.
-- Users can:
-- Create new Categories.
-- Modify existing Categories.
-- Delete Categories (also removes associated Tasks, if any).
+- If the user does not specify the Category of a new Task, the Category is `"Default"`.
+- The user can create new Categories, modify the name of existing ones and delete (in which case its corresponding Tasks (if they exist) should also be deleted).

 ---

 ### **Reminder**
-- **Attributes**:
 - **Date**

 #### **Points to Consider**
-- Valid Reminder dates:
-- `"1 day before Deadline"`, `"1 week before Deadline"`, `"1 month before Deadline"`, or custom dates before the Deadline.
+- Valid Reminder dates: `"1 day before Deadline"`, `"1 week before Deadline"`, `"1 month before Deadline"`, or custom dates before the Deadline.
-- Rules:
 - Reminders belong to exactly one Task.
 - Tasks may have multiple Reminders.
-- Completed Tasks cannot have new Reminders.
+- `"Completed"` Tasks cannot have new Reminders.
 - Tasks marked as `"Completed"` automatically delete their Reminders.
-- Users can:
-- Create new Reminders.
-- Modify existing ones.
-- Delete Reminders.
+- The user can create new Reminders, modify the date of existing ones and delete.

 ---

 ### **Priority**
-- **Attributes**:
 - **Name**: `["Default", ...]`
 - **Value**: `["0", ...]`

 #### **Points to Consider**
-- Default Priority is `"Default"` with a Value of `0`.
+- If the user doesn't assign a Priority to a new Task, its Priority will be set to the default Priority, with  `Name: "Default"` and  `Value: "0"`.
 - Larger Values indicate higher Priority.
 - Priority Values must be unique and integers > 0.
 - Users cannot modify or delete the `"Default"` Priority.
-- Users can:
-- Create new Priorities.
-- Modify existing ones.
-- Delete Priorities (affected Tasks default to `"Default"` Priority).
+- The user can create new Priorities (assigning a Name and Value), modify existing ones and delete (in which case its corresponding Tasks (if they exist) should have their Priority set to `"Default"`).

 ---